 Supplementary funds have come from UCSC sources (including the Economics Department, Social Sciences Division and the Academic Senate) and private sources, including Netgear.
 Our thanks to all our sponsors!

-Our Current Projects - NSF Grants "Continuous Games in the Laboratory" SES-0925039, "Economic Analysis of Recommender Systems" CCF-1101741, and the HP Open Innovation Grant "Boiling the Frog Optimally: A Laboratory Experiment".
+Our Current Projects - NSF Grants ''Preferences and Equilibrium in Laboratory Financial Markets" SES-1357867, "Economic Analysis of Recommender Systems" CCF-1101741, and the HP Open Innovation Grant "Boiling the Frog Optimally: A Laboratory Experiment".

 Our research partners have included the following institutions:

 - Visual Math Institute